 Cotyledon pendens Van Jaarsv.

-Cotyledon pendens is a rare succulent shrublet with hanging branches and flowers, only known from sheer cliff faces along the Bashe River in the Eastern Cape (former Transkei region).
+Cotyledon pendens is a rare succulent shrublet with hanging branches and flowers, only known from sheer cliff faces along the Mbashe River in the Eastern Cape.
+Ideal for hanging baskets, rockeries and terraces.

 Distribution and habitat